gvwilson/thirdbit/src/fiction/bear/index.md

 He ignored them all as he shaded his eyes with his hand and looked sternward.

 The tornado was a dark twisting column three times the height of the clock tower.
-It was still about two gallops outside Apple Bridge, but even as he watched he could it see it coming closer, tearing a furrow of ruin through the beanfields and flower beds that the townspeople tended so carefully.
+It was still about two gallops outside Ghorahj, but even as he watched he could it see it coming closer, tearing a furrow of ruin through the beanfields and flower beds that the townspeople tended so carefully.